MistyCommunity/Documentation/src/content/docs/skills/local-skill-architecture.md

 1. Compress and save your skill’s `Meta` and `Code` files into a .zip file with the same name as your skill.
 2. To attach your skill .zip to the request, first navigate to the Headers section in Postman.
-3. For the header key, enter “Content-Type”.
+3. For the header key, enter "Content-Type".
-4. In the body section confirm that “form-data” is selected at the top.
+4. In the body section confirm that "form-data" is selected at the top.
-5. For the header value, enter “multipart/form-data”.
+5. For the header value, enter "multipart/form-data".
-6. For the body key, enter “skills”, then select “File” from the dropdown menu on the right.
+6. For the body key, enter "skills", then select "File" from the dropdown menu on the right.
-7. In the body value section, click “Choose Files” and select the .zip file for your skill.
+7. In the body value section, click "Choose Files" and select the .zip file for your skill.
 8. To add and load a skill onto the robot, send a POST request to `http://{your robot’s ip address}/api/alpha/sdk/skill/deploy` with the following parameters:
    * `Skill` (byte array) - A zipped file containing the two skill files (Meta and Code).
    * `ImmediatelyApply` (boolean) - `true` or `false`.
 Specifies whether the robot immediately runs the uploaded skill.